 According to the American Heart Association and the American College of Cardiology, there are new standards for blood pressure readings.
 Previously, high blood pressure, also known as hypertension, qualified as 140/90 and higher.
 The new standard reading for hypertension is 130/80.
-This increases the number of adults in the US with high blood pressure from 72.2 million people to 103.3 million people.
+As a result of this announcement in 2017, the number of adults in the U.S. with high blood pressure increased from 72.2 million people to 103.3 million people.

 Your blood pressure reading measures the pressure of your blood pushing up against your artery walls.
 There are two numbers included in a blood pressure reading:

 - Systolic blood pressure: this is the top number on your blood pressure reading.
 It measures pressure when your heart is beating.

 - Diastolic blood pressure: this is the bottom number.
 It measures pressure when your heart is resting, this occurs in between beats.

 Systolic blood pressure usually has a greater emphasis because of its risk for cardiovascular disease.
 With age, arteries become stiffer due to a long, gradual buildup of plaque, causing the pressure of your blood during a heartbeat to rise.
 That being said, both numbers in the reading are important.

 Here are the new standards for measuring blood pressure:

 ||What does this mean?

 ||120/80 is the optimal blood pressure.
 Continue to eat healthy and exercise.